 Where to buy Xbox Series X buying tips and resources

 Apart from refreshing retailer websites, there are other online channels where you can keep check to see when a unit might become available.
-The biggest part of knowing where to find Xbox Series X and S during Black Friday is knowing how and where to get the info first.

 On Twitter, we suggest following @Wario64.
 The handle is known for updating users on the latest deals and restocks faster than anyone else on the platform.